ashpursglove/Ashs_PDF_Manipulator/README.md

 - Auto-rename PDFs based on pure spite

-- A button that simply says “F**K THIS PDF” and outputs a JPEG Goatse instead
+- A button that simply says “FUCK THIS PDF” and outputs a JPEG Goatse instead

 - A feature that screams when someone uploads a Word document saved **_as_** a PDF